Other name: Triptafen

 Amitriptyline is an antidepressant drug licensed to treat moderate to severe depression.
 In multiple sclerosis, amitriptyline is often used in lower doses for the treatment of neuropathic or nerve pain, such as burning sensations, pins and needles or stabbing pains.

 NICE guidelines on neuropathic pain recommend amitriptyline as a first-line treatment.

 How do I take amitriptyline?

-Amitriptyline is taken by mouth (orally) as tablets.
+Amitriptyline is usually taken by mouth (orally) as tablets, but liquid forms are also available.
 As it can cause drowsiness, it is often suggested that you take it at night.
-Amitriptyline normally takes between two to four weeks to take effect.
+Amitriptyline normally takes between two to four weeks to take effect, but can take as long as 6 weeks to take effect.

 If you want to stop treatment, speak to your doctor about gradually reducing the dose you are taking.
 This reduces the risk of withdrawal symptoms such as headache, nausea, and an overall feeling of discomfort.

 Who can take amitriptyline?

 Amitriptyline can be taken by most adults, and also by children over the age of 2.